A/C Repair and Tune-up Services from Certified HVAC Professionals

-Potential Causes/Solutions: Your ducts could be clogged or constricted, or leaking air.
+Potential Causes/Solutions: Your air ducts could be clogged, constricted, or leaking air.
 Your filter could also be part of the problem, restricting airflow through your system, cutting its efficiency and reducing its ability to cool the air.
-For central air systems, our technicians check for duct system leakage as part of your periodic maintenance.
+For central air conditioning systems, our HVAC technicians can check for duct system leakage as part of your periodic maintenance.

-Potential Causes/Solutions: A spike in operating costs most often signals inefficient operation.
+Potential Causes/Solutions: A spike in operating costs most often signals an inefficiency.
 After a dirty filter, the most likely culprit may be a choked condenser coil.
-If so, it is probably time for a tune-up.
+If so, it’s probably time for a tune-up from an HVAC professional.

 Frequently Asked Questions

-A: Change the filter regularly.
+A: Most importantly, you should change your filter regularly.
 This helps your cooling system operate at peak levels while improving indoor air quality.
 The U.S. Department of Energy reports that changing your HVAC filter can lower your air conditioner’s energy consumption by 5% to 15%.
 High-quality 4-inch-thick filters should be changed every 6-9 months, while cheaper 1-inch filters may need to be replaced every 30 days.

 Q: What certifications does an HVAC technician need?